Rådhusstræde 10: Architecture

 Rådhusstræde 10 is constructed with four storeys over a walk-out basement.
 It has a five-bay-long facade towards Rådhusstræde and a four-bay-wide gable towards the square.
 Many of the windows towards Rådhusstræde have been bricked up on the upper floors.
 The facade is plastered and painted in a pale yellow colour.
 A staircase projects from the rear side of the building.
-It was originally constructed with timber framing but the ground floor and a gable was rebuilt in brick in 1935.
+It was originally constructed with timber framing but the ground floor and a gable were rebuilt in brick in 1935.
 The staircase is attached to a two-storey building from 1835.
 It is again attached to a three-storey building from 1951 whose gable fronts Rådhusstræde.
 The 1951 building is topped by a monopitched, hipped red tile roof.
 A brick wall topped by red tiles connects the corner building from 1750 to the 1851 building in Rådhusgade, closing off a small courtyard in front of the staircase and the 1835 from the street.
 The facade of the 1851 building is towards the yard crowned by a wall dormer.

 Today

 The property is owned by E/F Rådhusstræde 10.
 The corner building contains two condominiums on the ground floor and one on each of the upper floors.
-The basement and the low building in Rådhusstræde are both home to a shop.
+The basement and the low building in Rådhusstræde are each home to a shop.